IBM-Cloud/docs-services/services/app-launch/app_prerequisites.md

 6. Click **Update Status**.

+7. Update your app to include the newly created attributes and feature codes in your iOS or Android App.

-7. The feature is now ready to be used.
+8. The feature is now ready to be used.
 ![Feature ready to be used](images/feature_multiple_1.gif)